simvue-io/docs/docs/home/concepts.md

 ## Run

-A run represents the execution of an application, such as a simulation, processing task or AI/ML training.
+Simvue provides the functionality to monitor the execution of an application in real time, such as a simulation, processing task or AI/ML training algorithm.
+To do this, a user must create a `run` - this is where information about the application is stored during execution.
+It is typically instantiated before the execution of the application itself begins, and is closed once the execution is completed.

 Each run has associated information such as a name, description, metadata (key-value pairs) and tags (list of short labels).
 Metadata values are integers, floating point numbers or strings, and would typically be input or output parameters associated with a run.
 Runs can be filtered using both metadata and tags.

 ## Folder